OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - [CWE-634: Weaknesses that Affect System Processes](https://cwe.mitre.org/data/definitions/634.html)

-### Testing for Sensitive Data in Screenshots and the Screen
+### Testing for Sensitive Data in Screenshots and on the Screen

 #### Overview